 The AWPE will present you with a single reading of 700–1000 words and will ask you to respond to that reading in one of two ways: 1) to produce an essay relying exclusively on the passage itself, or 2) to produce an essay drawing upon personal knowledge and experience.
 To write a successful essay, you must 1) demonstrate understanding of the reading and 2) provide a focused, developed, and well-written response.

 You can visit the University of California's ELWR site for more information about:

 Prior to your matriculation at UC San Diego, you will take the exam at a designated test center on the second Saturday in May.
 You will recieve a letter in April providing registration instructions and designating the test center where you must take the exam.
 If you are unable to take the AWPE in May, make a reservation for one of the UCSD AWPE dates below, and bring your payment receipt.

 You will have an opportunity to take the exam at UCSD in September, and occasionally at other times during the year.
-There is a $110 fee to take the exam.
 To register for an AWPE at UCSD, pay for the AWPE and select an exam date below.

 Upcoming UCSD Analytical Writing Placement Exams:

 - Wednesday, September 20, 2017

 - Saturday, September 23, 2017